Style and Tone Matter Even More During Hard Times

 In the news…

-When I finally did get online, I had a slew of emails from those I work with all over the country inquiring if we were okay.
+When I finally got online, I had a slew of emails from colleagues all over the country asking if we were okay.
 They had heard about the tornadoes in my area and were concerned.

 But not John.
 Maybe he didn’t know.
-But to assume it was an indication of my response time from late Friday to Monday morning?
+But to assume poor response time because he did not get a response from late Friday to Monday morning?
+That’s one big red flag there.

-I responded to his emails with an apology for the delay in response, explained I had no power due to tornadoes and thanked him for his patience.
+I responded to his emails with an explanatory apology for my delayed response, noting that I had no power due to tornadoes and that connectivity was still sporadic, so I didn’t feel confident scheduling anything that week.
+I thanked him for his patience.
+Here is his response:

 Judith: